 - Barrows had not yet been released, which meant that dragon armor was the melee endgame.

 - It was rare to see anybody with combat level 100 or above, and if you saw someone with combat level 120 or above, it was almost guaranteed that they were famous or semi-famous in the game.
 The main equipment of the 120+ (and even 110+) crowd during this time consisted of the dragon med helm, dragon chainbody, dragon platelegs, dragon square shield or the crystal shield, and generally either a dragon scimitar or dragon battleaxe.
 They liked to wear the Cape of Legends; this was before the days of the Fire Cape.

-I'm at Lumbridge., at a painfully low WPM but with every effort at proper capitalization and punctuation and all.
+I'm at Lumbridge., at a painfully low WPM but with every effort expended for proper capitalization and punctuation.
 When I finally sent him the private message, I saw that he had sent me a handful of private messages in the meantime asking if I was still there.
 I will never forget that last desperate private message he sent to me before I replied:

 lolwut! lolwut!
 Talk!!!!!!! (but with lolwut replaced with my first name).

 - I didn't have a membership subscription for a while after I started playing, so during that time in F2P, I always feared the dreaded phrase:

 - Blue partyhats were something like 100M at the time.
 (Maybe—I am really unsure.
 Take this number with a grain of salt.)